mattbrepo/BridgeServer/README.md

 **Start: 2009**

 ## Why
-I needed to eavesdrop TCP client-server communication to figure out undocumented protocols.
+I needed to eavesdrop TCP client-server communications to figure out undocumented protocols.
 This tool helped me to reverse engineered a couple of network protocols in the past.

 ## Example